tennydesign/Minimalistic-wine-app/README.md

 ** This App ranked #1 out of 15 in the class (General Assembly iOS immersive SF).

- Total hacking time: ~360 hours.
+ Total hacking time: ~360 hours in 3 weeks.

 Note: This project was huge, involving customer facing and backend interfaces with what looked like an infinite requirements list.
 It took a crazy sleep deprivation hacking agenda to finish this baby monster in two and a half weeks.
 This was a trio project.
 In the end it looks simple and clean, but it's a beast =).